infinispan/infinispan/documentation/README.md

-# Read me on the documentation process
+# Instructions on the documentation process

 This file is not fleshed out, it's just a collection of tips.
 A lot of inspiration has been gained from the